robcarver17/pysystemtrade/docs/userguide.md

 Note that the stage code tries to get the percentage volatility of an instrument from the rawdata stage.
 Since a rawdata stage might be omitted, it can also fall back to calculating this from scratch using the data object and the default volatility calculation method.

-#### New or modified position scaling stages

-In the future I'll update this stage to allow for variable capital.

 <a name="stage_portfolio">
 ### Stage: Creating portfolios [Portfolios class](/systems/portfolio.py)